Announcement

 Pickleball debate continues as work commences at the Craneway Pavilion

-The sight of materials and workers at Richmond’s Craneway Pavilion last week once again resulted in sparing on social media as residents continue to argue over what is in store for one of the city’s most historic buildings.
+The sight of materials and workers at Richmond’s Craneway Pavilion last week once again resulted in sharing on social media as residents continue to argue over what is in store for one of the city’s most historic buildings.
 According to Mayor Eduardo Martinez’s chief of staff, Shiva

 by Linda Hemmila